animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 I'm supposed to be the resurrection of my grandpa.
 Instead, I got mistaken by the "karmic forces" as Volyoda.

+> [!WARNING]
-Legs extended in front of me, pants dragged below my boxers, I had the sudden sense, in a vivid vision that was like a black-and-white world, that I was going to resurrect for the next [some number of years] as my wheelchair-bound neighbor, a Ukranian man in his 50s named Volyoda, who
+> Legs extended in front of me, pants dragged below my boxers, I had the sudden sense, in a vivid vision that was like a black-and-white world, that I was going to resurrect for the next [some number of years] as my wheelchair-bound neighbor, a Ukranian man in his 50s named Volyoda, who
-- was a paraplegic,
+> - was a paraplegic,
-- got registered as a sex-offender because of internet child porn,
+> - got registered as a sex-offender because of internet child porn,
-- used to live in a different apartment building,
+> - used to live in a different apartment building,
-- used to nod/wave at me in our apartment complex where he sat outside to smoke when I was a kid walking with the other kids back from the bus,
+> - used to nod/wave at me in our apartment complex where he sat outside to smoke when I was a kid walking with the other kids back from the bus,
-- **was at my grandpa's funeral,**
+> - **was at my grandpa's funeral,**
-- depended on his 80-something year-old mom to take care of him to function,
+> - depended on his 80-something year-old mom to take care of him to function,
-- was an alcoholic and chain-smoker,
+> - was an alcoholic and chain-smoker,
-- later moved into a different apartment unit diagonally across from ours and next to the one that my grandma and grandpa lived in,
+> - later moved into a different apartment unit diagonally across from ours and next to the one that my grandma and grandpa lived in,
-- constantly made our whole apartment hallway reek of pee and cigarettes,
+> - constantly made our whole apartment hallway reek of pee and cigarettes,
-- smelled like pee and cigarettes, and, interestingly,
+> - smelled like pee and cigarettes, and, interestingly,
+>

-ended up dying later that subsequent year in a psychosis revolving around his mom dying.
+> ended up dying later that subsequent year in a psychosis revolving around his mom dying.

+My life since has been worse.

 #### Jealousy